 This outfit is really a variation of the egg-runner outfit I featured some time ago, but I wanted to put together an outfit that showed a Hobbit adventuring in her usual Shire-clothing, like the well-known Hobbits of the stories always did.
 Later in their travels they were often clothed in foreign garb by friends made on their journeys, but they always set out in their familiar day-to-day clothing of jackets and waistcoats for men and, presumably, frocks for women.

-- Back: Cloak of the Summer Sun (summer festival token barter reward), yellow
+- Back: Cloak of the Summer Sun (bartered — Lithe fiestival summer rewards vendor/cosmetic rewards), yellow

-- Chest: Short-sleeved Summer Dress (summer festival token barter reward), default
+- Chest: Short-sleeved Summer Dress (bartered — Lithe festival summer rewards vendor/cosmetic rewards), default

-- Weapon: Butter Knife (Mathom Society reputation vendor)
+- Weapon: Butter Knife (purchased — Mathom-house reputation vendor/Mathom Society reputation)

-Tips: The Butter Knife is a weapon that can be obtained at the Mathom House once you have reached friend standing with the Mathom Society.
-The double-feathered Bounder’s cap can also be found as various world-drop items and also as the Treasure Hunter’s Hat (crafted).
+Tips: The double-feathered Bounder’s cap can also be found as various world-drop items and also as the Treasure Hunter’s Hat (crafted — tailor T6).
 Of course, the one-feathered version would look great as well!
-While putting this outfit together, I found that the Shabby Cap (Yule festival quest reward) dyed burgundy also looks nice with this outfit.
-The shoulders can also be obtained by Lore-masters and Rune-keepers from their respective class traders in Moria, or they can be obtained as Shoulder Guards of Lothlórien (crafted).
+While putting this outfit together, I found that the Shabby Cap (quest reward — Yule festival Self-sacrifice: Support the Poor) dyed burgundy also looks nice with this outfit.
+The shoulders have the same appearance as ones from the other level 60 Mines of Moria instance cluster light armour sets, or they can be obtained as Shoulder Pads of Lothlórien (crafted — tailor T6/Galladhrim reputation).
 Unfortunately, there is some clipping on the shoulders due to the puffy sleeves of the dress, but if you use the long-sleeved or sleeveless versions of the dress, you would probably avoid this problem.
-I have crudely attempted to correct the clipping using Photoshop; you can probably tell because of some of the pixels and also from having seen quite a few ’shops in your time!
+I have crudely attempted to correct the clipping using Photoshop; you can probably tell because of some of the pixels and also from having seen quite a few ‘shops in your time!
+The Butter Knife is a weapon that can be obtained at the Mathom-house once you have reached friend standing with the Mathom Society.